-Situated in the heart of historical Dublin, across the road from the Kilmainham jail, and the museum of Modern Art, La Dolce Vita Restaurant features beautiful views which overlook the former courthouse and the famous Dublin streets.
+Situated in the heart of historical Dublin, across the road from Kilmainham Jail, and the museum of Modern Art, La Dolce Vita Restaurant features beautiful views which overlook the former courthouse and the famous Dublin streets.
 Our food offers an authentic Irish/Italian dining experience at terrific value!
-Open from midday until eleven p.m every day.
+Open from midday until eleven p.m. every day.

-LA DOLCE VITA RESTAURANT 760 South circular road Kilmainham, Dublin 8 Tel: 01 6169581 Fax: 01 6169581 Email: mlenghel@yahoo.ie Web: www.ladolcevita.ie the ultimate go-to destination for Chinese food since 1991.
-Good World Hong Kong Cafe on Westmoreland Street focuses their efforts on Hong Kong style BBQ and snacks.
-This is a new adventure to bring Asian street food culture to Dublin!
-Darwins Restaurant is an award-winning, family run business on Aungier Street.
-It prides itself on its certified Irish Angus beef and local produce.
-The theme of the restaurant is based on Charles Darwin's 'origin of the species'.
-Darwins' own in-house butchers supply and source all their certified Irish meats including Angus, game, poultry and genuine Dry aged beef.
+La Dolce Vita Restaurant 760 South Circular Road Kilmainham, Dublin 8 Tel: 01 6169581 Email: mlenghel@yahoo.ie www.ladolcevitakilmainham.ie been the ultimate go-to destination for Chinese food since 1991.
+Good World Spicy brings the most authentic HuNan Style Spicy to Ireland.
+If you want to try something different in Chinese food, welcome to Good World Spicy.
 The Lobster Pot Restaurant in Ballsbridge blends old world charm with intimate surroundings.
 Owned by the Crean family for 40 years, it is one of the longest running family restaurants in Ireland.
 This warm and very friendly local neighbourhood restaurant offers an extensive selection of fresh seafood, Irish meats, free range poultry and game when in season.
 Just some of the tasty dishes on offer include Rack of Wicklow Lamb Rosemary, deep fried plaice and fresh lobster.
 The menu uses only the freshest of ingredients.
 There is also an impressive wine list and a full licensed bar.
-One of Dublin's oldest and best loved restaurants is 101 Talbot just two minutes from the Spire.
-For delicious, freshly made food with Mediterranean and Middle Eastern influences, you can't go wrong with lunch or dinner here.
-Try the lamb kofta kebabs or organic pumpkin, spinach, aubergine and chickpea curry, and make sure you don't leave without dessert.
 Bringing authentic Japanese culture and cuisine to Dublin since 1995, Yamamori is the perfect place to experience a true taste of Japan.
-Based in 3 locations in the heart of Dublin City, Yamamori's expert chefs have been treating
+Based in 3 locations in the heart of Dublin City, Yamamori's expert chefs have been treating locals and tourists alike for many years.
+This renowned restaurant with its bold black and red exterior features an extensive menu of fabulous, fresh Japanese food.
+Groups of all sizes gravitate to its long benches and tables while very efficient and friendly staff serve up traditional and inspired exotic eats.
+The vegetarian menu is just as fulfilling, with plenty alternative dishes for vegans too.
+The fish & chips restaurant is a much-loved Irish institution and Beshoff is one of the best known names in Dublin.
+Beshoff which is located on O' Connell Street takes pride in serving top quality fish and real potato chip meals in relaxed and comfortable surroundings.
+Friendly, quick service and affordable tasty food makes this a treat to visit.
+The Gallery Restaurant at The Church is set on the mezzanine level with a stunning view overlooking the main bar.
+It offers